Azure/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `replicaSets.subnetId`

 The id of the subnet that Domain Services will be deployed on.
+The subnet has some requirements, which are outlined in the [notes section](#Network-Security-Group-NSG-requirements-for-AADDS) of the documentation.

 - Required: Yes
 - Type: string